MazeMap/Leaflet.TileLayer.PouchDBCached/readme.md

 # Dependencies

-Works with Leaflet 1.0.0 and PouchDB 5.2.0 (or greater).
+Tested with Leaflet 1.4.0 and PouchDB 7.0.0.

 You probably want to load Leaflet, PouchDB and Leaflet.TileLayer.PouchDB like so: